Bonus: Invoice process optimizer blueprint

 By implementing a tolerance process, you can allow the system to auto-approve the exceptions if the excess amount is within the limit of the tolerance level.

-There are three cases where the invoice amount is greater than the purchase order amount.
+There are three cases where the invoice amount exceeds the purchase order amount.

 If the vendor charges for shipping, those charges get added to the invoice.